-Group revenues from continuing operations amounted to US\$0.11 million (2022: US\$0.06 million) and are derived from oilfield services, comprising the provision of technical and administrative services to joint operations and a recharge of costs of US\$0.06 million (2022: US\$nil) associated with the handover of the operatorship of the Ruvuma PSA.

-Cost of sales was US\$0.08 million (2022: US\$0.28 million), of which US\$0.07 million (2022: US\$0.08 million) related to the oilfield services operations.
-There was no cost of sales for Kiliwani North operations (2022: US\$0.20 million).
-Consequently, there was a gross profit for the year of US\$0.03 million compared with a gross loss of US\$0.22 million for the comparative period.
+Group revenue from continuing operations was US\$0.04 million (2023: US\$0.11 million) and was derived from oilfield services, comprising the provision of technical and administrative services to joint operations.
+The reduction is due to the inclusion in 2023 revenue of a recharge of costs of US\$0.06 million associated with the handover of the operatorship of the Ruvuma PSA.
+Cost of sales was US\$0.05 million (2023: US\$0.08 million).
+Consequently, there was a gross loss for the year of US\$0.01 million compared with a gross profit of US\$0.03 million for 2023.